 - Perform diagnostic testing (blower door and duct blaster)

 The TA provides a Final Inspection Report to the builder.
-After the Final Inspection, the TA updates the energy model based on as-built home specifications and performance.
+After the Final Inspection, the TA updates the worksheet and the energy model (if applicable) based on as-built home specifications and performance.

 STEP 5: Certification